Kojki/financial-institution-campaign-analysis/README.md

 # financial-institution-campaign-analysis

 **Note**: The models and notebooks folders are currently empty, but they have been prepared for future work.
+Additionally, since thorough testing has not been completed at this stage, some features may not work as intended.
+Any errors found will be fixed as they are discovered.

 ## Data preparation